 The latter, which we refer to as the edge effect, is only due to the edge of the jet becoming visible after an initial pseudo-isotropic phase, with no lateral expansion.

-In the radio we have used the frequencies with enough points for a fit after any observed rising phase and/or early features in the light curve dominated by a reverse shock \citep[seen in e.g. GRBs 160509A, 160625B, and 161219B;][]{laskar16,laskar18c,alexander17} -- this means at least four points, so that we can see the shape of the light curve by eye.
+In the radio we have used the frequencies with enough points for a fit after any observed rising phase and/or early features in the light curve dominated by a reverse shock \citep[seen in GRBs 050820A, 160509A, 160625B, and 161219B;][]{cenko06,laskar16,alexander17,laskar18c} -- this means at least four points, so that we can better determine how well a power law fit matches the apparent decline.
 We make an exception in the case of GRB 140903A, where there are only three points available but they cleanly fit a single power law.
-Table \ref{tab:results1} lists the results of our fits to Group 1 and 2 objects, respectively.
+Tables \ref{tab:results1} and \ref{tab:results2} list the results of our fits to Group 1 and 2 objects, respectively.